 Although most doctors are confident flu shots protect you from influenza, the level of protection varies dramatically from year to year.
 Unfortunately, older people who are at highest risk from flu infections are less likely to have a strong immune response to the vaccination.

 We have written extensively about disappointing influenza vaccine results.
 That’s because flu shots are highly variable one year to the next.
 Some years the vaccine is only 10 to 20% effective while other years it works 40-60% of the time.
-You can see a breakdown of vaccine effectiveness at this link.
+You can see my most recent breakdown of vaccine effectiveness at this link.

 Could Flu Shots Protect People from Alzheimer Disease?

-There may be another reason to roll up your sleeve, however.
+Even if you are not impressed by the vaccine’s effectiveness against the flu, there may be another reason to roll up your sleeve.
 Many scientists have found that people who get their shots every year are less likely to develop dementia.

 Previous studies have linked immunization to a reduced risk for dementia (Journal of Alzheimer’s Disease, Aug.
 2, 2022).
 To find out if flu shots protect from Alzheimer disease specifically, investigators analyzed a large database of de-identified insurance claims.
 These included more than two million people over 65.